-The CCE is proud to co-sponsor this spring’s production and performance of “Awake!
+The CCE was proud to co-sponsor this spring’s production and performance of “Awake!
 Arise!,” described by Assistant Professor of Music Christopher Ludwa, who is one of its co-composers, as “a dramatic musical composition calling upon us to acknowledge injustice and work together to be the change we wish to see.”
 Bach’s cantata “Wachet auf, ruft uns die Stimme” (BWV 140) premiered in 1731 in Leipzig, based on a tune written by Philipp Nicolai in the wake of the plague in the 16th century.
 Awake!
 Arise! is a new arrangement of Bach’s cantata, sung in English, implementing the language of hope from great authors and activists of color.
 The choral piece features spoken word artists between movements, in the voices of Langston Hughes, Maya Angelou, WEB DuBois, Dr. Martin Luther King Jr., Amanda Gorman, Valyn Turner and others who respond to these hymns and songs in a dialogue about the lived black experience.

 The world premiere of Awake!
 Arise! in March 2021 featured a 17-piece orchestra comprised of musicians of color from the United States and the United Kingdom, a diverse body of 20 singers and 3 internationally acclaimed soloists against the backdrop of the Lincoln Memorial and a multimedia display of visual artists of color.

 As a co-sponsor, the CCE supported the performances of local artists, whose livelihoods the pandemic has curtailed.

 Welcome to the Mary Jane Underwood Stryker Center for Civic Engagement (CCE)